drfleming0227/Redfish-Tools/doc-generator/README.md

 For `doc_generator.py` examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples).

 ## Output modes and output formats

+Use command-line arguments and configuration keys to define the output mode and format of the generated document.

 The *output mode* defines the type of generated output: